Terms and Conditions

 12.1 Privacy Policy

-Your use of the Platform is subject to our Privacy Policy, which complies with the Australian Privacy Act 1988 and the Australian Privacy Principles (APPs).
+Your use of the Platform is subject to our Privacy Policy, which complies with the Australian Privacy Act 1988 and the Australian Privacy Principles (APPs), the UK GDPR and Data Protection Act 2018, the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), India's Digital Personal Data Protection Act 2023, and other applicable privacy laws.
+Please review our Privacy Policy for full details.

 12.2 Data Collection and Use